CodeChain-io/codechain/spec/JSON-RPC.md

 ## net_getPort
-(not implemented) Return the port number on which the client is listening for peers.
+Return the port number on which the client is listening for peers.

 Params: No parameters